The hours of subsidised care you can get per fortnight depends on the hours of recognised activities you do.

 Parental or maternity leave

 We’ll count any paid or unpaid parental and maternity leave you take.
-We’ll continue to count this as a recognised activity as long as you’re expected to return to work after the leave.
-When including this as a recognised activity you should give us the hours you were working before you started your leave.
+We’ll continue to count this as long as you’re expected to return to work after the leave.
+When including this as a recognised activity you should give us the hours you worked before you started your leave.

 If you’re getting Carer Allowance you’ll be able to access 72 hours of subsidised child care per fortnight.

-You can access 36 hours of subsidised care per fortnight if you have mutual obligation requirements and get:
+You can access 36 hours of subsidised care per fortnight if you have mutual obligation requirements.
+You must also be getting 1 of these payments:

 Example of when we’ll use the lower activity level